domseb/considered.design/_projects/2017-01-01-The-George-Institute.md

 The team had already created a data collector app, as a companion of their core Foodswitch app.
 Some usability and flow issues aside, the biggest issue was it couldn’t be sued to collect anything without a barcode, and relied on lots of heavy text English cues to understand how to use it.

-{% include modules/image-trio.html url1="/assets/projects/george/collector-a.jpg" url2="/assets/projects/george/collector-b.jpg" url3="/assets/projects/george/collector-c.jpg" description="An example using an art marker (1) and the level of detail in the capture putting a head(2) and a statue (3) onto a desk" %}
+{% include modules/image-trio.html url1="/assets/projects/george/collector-a.jpg" url2="/assets/projects/george/collector-b.jpg" url3="/assets/projects/george/collector-c.jpg" description="Tutorials in the previous app were very text heavy, with no visual cues for how to progress to the next step" %}

 ## Designing for context in India